DFDLSchemas/ISO8583/README.md

     ISO8583:1987
     ISO8583:1993 (coming soon)

+Please read the LICENSE file for terms and conditions of use.

 ISO8583Format.xsd
 -----------------
 A DFDL schema that contains default values for DFDL properties that are suitable for ISO8583 data.